Quality score: What it is and why it matters

 Your quality score is based on search traffic for the previous 30 days on Bing and Yahoo owned and operated sites.

-Click the arrow to the right of the score to get details on the quality score for that keyword.
-For more info, see How to view your quality scores.
+Click the arrow to the right of the quality score to see the ratings for each performance measure.

 You should always try to have a quality score of 6 or better.
 Here's what the numbers mean: